RohitRao19/palindrome/README.md

 # palindrome

-outputfile.txt will give the number of palindromes.
+outputfile.txt will give the Total count of palindrome words.